 - Global Co-Representatives: Two members of United Citizens elected by the membership.
-Both are responsible for representing members internally and in public.
-In the pilot inaugural year, they will be in position for a one-year term and are expected to attend four meetings (online or offline) with the Secretariat to co-organise.
+Both volunteer Co-Representatives will be responsible for representing members internally and in public.
+In the pilot inaugural year, they will be in position for a 9-month term and are expected to attend four meetings (online or offline) with the Secretariat to co-organise campaigns, research, and membership growth and engagement.
 Their number one priority in year one will be to help develop United Citizens’ founding constitution.
 They will also be responsible for reaching out to and speaking on behalf of members.

 - Secretariat: Team members who are responsible for administration and organisation of the elections.

 - Provide a voice of members at the highest level